Multi-Kernel Regression with Sparsity Constraint: Introduction

 where the cost function is made of two terms.
-The first one (data fidelity) measures how well $f$ fits the given training data set while the second one (regularization) imposes the prior knowledge about the function model.
+The first one (data fidelity) measures how well $f$ fits the given training dataset while the second one (regularization) imposes the prior knowledge about the function model.
 The parameter $\lambda \in \mathbb{R}^{+}$ balances the terms.